What is whiplash?

 All of us are degenerating after we reach a certain age.
 From the moment we stop growing, we start to degenerate.

-This means that although you may think your Whiplash injuries have resolved, with just a few niggles now and again, down the track, as you age, you may very well experience increased problems in the areas of your injury.
+They can.
+This means that although you may think your Whiplash injuries have resolved, with just a few niggles now and again.
+However, down the track, as you age, you may very well experience increased problems in the areas of your injury.

 This can result in reduced sitting and standing tolerances, limitations with lifting and carrying, restrictions with mobility and movement generally, and even regular occurrences of debilitating headaches and migraines.